 Even though regular door wiring mechanisms are typically protected by hard rubber sheathes, the wires can still end up breaking over time due to the repeated stresses endured in opening and closing the doors.

-With that in mind, you may also want to check for continuity and shorts with the doors both open and closes.
+With that in mind, you may also want to check for continuity and shorts with the doors both open and closed.
 If you find that one speaker is shorted to ground in that manner, that could cause all of the speakers to cut out.

 Check On Your Speaker Wires